coins/bitcoin-scripts/op-codeseparator.md

 # Efficient Payment Channel

-In today's Bitcoin script `OP_CODESEPARATOR` might be one of the most useful opcodes.
+In today's Bitcoin script `OP_CODESEPARATOR` might be one of the most powerful "non-standard" opcodes.
 It lets you sign off on specific execution paths.
 With this primitive and 2-of-2 MultiSigs we can build more efficient payment channels.
 The renegotation protocol simplifies existing off-chain protocols, and enables new use cases.

 ## Example: